Gibbon ape leukemia virus: Origins

 The discovery of a contagious oncogenic gammaretrovirus in sub-human primates stimulated a great deal of research into the pathogenesis of GaLV and its origins including the virus' intermediate host, which is currently disputed.
 Virologist initially suggested that GaLV was related to murine leukaemia virus (MLV) detected in Southeast Asian rodents.
 The endogenous retroviruses with similar homology are; McERV, detected within Mus caroli, and Mus dunni endogenous virus (MDEV) isolated from the earth-coloured mouse (Lieber et al. 1975, Callahan et al. 1979).
 Furthermore, this hypothesis was based on results derived from low resolution serological and DNA homology methods.
 Thus, present phylogenetic analysis of proviral sequences of GALV‐SEATO and MLV shows a 68–69% similarity for pol and 55% similarity for env, thus indicating the limited sequence similarity.
 Therefore, there are no published proviral sequences from rodent hosts which share a sufficiently high degree of sequence identity to GALV to confirm an intermediate rodent host as the precursor for GaLV.

-An alternative hypothesis is based on the high sequence similarity of GaLV-SEATO and the Melomys Burtoni retrovirus (MbRV), isolated from a species of rodent from Papua New Guinea.
+An alternative hypothesis is based on the high sequence similarity of GaLV-SEATO and the Melomys burtoni retrovirus (MbRV), isolated from a species of rodent from Papua New Guinea.
 Immunological analysis highlights that MbRV shares 93% sequence homology with GaLV-SEATO which is significantly higher than McERV and MDEV.
 However, due to the lack of geographic overlap of grassland melomys in PNG and Thailand, MbRV was initially considered ill-suited as the intermediate host of GaLV.
 However, in 2016 the Mammal Review published "Is gibbon ape leukaemia virus still a threat?" which offered a valid hypothesis for the spread of MbRV from PNG to Thailand by divulging SEATO facility reports and reviewing geographical movement of gibbons during the 1960s and 1970's.
 The SEATO facility report demonstrated that gibbons were frequently inoculated with biomaterial from humans, Southeast Asian rodents and other gibbons, for pathogenetic study of human diseases including malaria and dengue fever.
 It is therefore proposed that blood and tissue samples used at SEATO were contaminated with MbRV-related virus and later introduced into Gibbon test subjects via blood transfusion or inoculation, thereby resulting in the development of GaLV within two gibbons (S-76 and S-77).

 The last hypothesis is based on the sequence similarity of GaLV and retroviruses present within Southeast Asian bat species.
 Mobile bat species are potential intermediate hosts of GALV as they can disperse rapidly over large geographical areas and have also been linked to several zoonotic diseases.

+In any case, an Australo-Papuan origin is likely, as the local fauna harbors several GaLV-like viruses infecting a wide range of monkeys, apes, bats, rodents, and koalas.
+Three of these viruses (KoRV, MelWMV-NG, cMWMV) are vertically transmitted.